fleschutz/CWTS/README.md

 Compiler Warnings Test Suite (CWTS)
 ====================================

 **C/C++ compiler warnings are really helpful to prevent software bugs from the beginning on.
 Sadly, most warnings are either undetected or not shown by the default warning level.
-This repo checks the warning coverage of C++ compilers with 68 test cases.
+This repo checks the warning coverage of C++ compilers against 70 test cases.
 For details see the source code in the 📂[test_cases](test_cases/) subfolder and the results in the 📂[test_results](test_results/) subfolder.**

 🔧 Installation